jnozzi/cocoadev.com/SiteContent/General/UsingFramesInAppleHelp.markdown

 ----
 I'm having the same kinds of problems at the moment as well.
 I initially thought frames were only for dynamically generated parts of a help book, but now I don't know.

-Of course, it would help if Apple provided {{full}} examples, instead of just a bunch of snippets, as well as actual ''working'' samples (you readin' this, Apple??)
+Of course, it would help if Apple provided {{full}} examples, instead of just a bunch of snippets, as well as actual *working* samples (you readin' this, Apple??)